-Dallas Campbell is a broadcaster who presents some of television’s most popular factual programmes: The Gadget Show, Bang Goes the Theory, The Sky at Night, Stargazing Live and The Science of Stupid.
+Dallas Campbell is a broadcaster who presents some of TV’s most popular factual programmes, including The Gadget Show, Bang Goes the Theory, The Sky at Night, Stargazing Live and The Science of Stupid.

 Dallas has also written a book, Ad Astra: An Illustrated Guide to Leaving the Planet.
 It's the perfect gift for anyone who needs to get off the Earth quickly, or even just dreams of doing so.

 For Dallas science isn’t a subject.
 It’s an adventure.
 He has a lifelong passion for understanding how the world works and for exploring our relationship with science, technology and engineering – past, present and future.

 In 2015 Dallas was made an Honorary Fellow of the British Science Association for his work in promoting science as an integral part of culture